-The Department offers a Bachelor of Arts in Sociology and Bachelor of Arts in Political Science through the College of Arts and Sciences.
+A Bachelor of Arts in Sociology and Bachelor of Arts in Political Science is available through the College of Business and Social Sciences.

 Sociology internships are available and made on a case to case basis with local businesses.